OSI model layers explanation and Functions

 Layers in the OSI model

-Peer to peer Communication in OSI Model:
+Peer-to-peer Communication in OSI Model:

-First, we will explain what peer-to-peer communication is?
+First, we will explain what peer-to-peer communication is.
 What is a peer in the OSI model?
-A peer is a remote layer at the same level.
-For example.
+A peer is a remote layer at the same level, for example.
 The transport layer of the remote protocol stack is the peer of the local transport layer.
 When a local peer sends a message to the remote, it adds its address and peer address in the header.
-For the lower layer, the header is user data only.
+For the lower Layer, the header is user data only.
 The remote peer uses the header to handle the message.

 Addressing In OSI Model: